brixnnnxm/AI-ML/README.md

 # AI-ML
-All of my Artificial Intelligence and Machine Learning focused projects here!
+All of my Artificial Intelligence and Machine Learning projects are here!

 🚧 Under Construction – Greatness Loading... 🚀